 The provision of sufficient and suitable car parking is critical for the safe use and functioning of developments.
-Development proposals will be permitted where parking provision accords with the following standards, and any other future standards, whichever is the greater.
+Development proposals will be permitted where parking provision accords with the following standards.

-Where parking is proposed for residential development it should be provided on-plot, or in courts, in where possible, in accordance with the following requirements:
+Car parking for residential development should be provided either on site or in courts in accordance with the following standards: